DrakirL/DrakirL.github.io/p10/class/ranger.md

 + You can't become lost except by magical means.
 (Enforced how?) <br>
 #### <br>

 ### Level 2: Survival of the Fittest?
-Primal Grit?
+Grit?
 When you recover HP from a Rest, you may treat a number lower than 5 rolled on your Hit Die as a 5.

 ### Level 3: Subclass Feature
 You gain the Level 3 Feature of your chosen Ranger Subclass. <br>
 In addition, your Mark Die is now a d6.

-### Level 4: Tracker?
-Outwit?
-Study Target?
-Tactical Preparations?
+### Level 4: Informed Preparations?
 Target Locked?
-After you finish a Rest, you may choose an individual creature (you've seen/interacted with?) and add it among your Training.
+After you finish a Rest, you may choose an individual creature (you've seen/interacted with?) and add it amongst your Training.
 (PHRASING?) <br>
+You also gain Advantage on the Check you make as part of your *Ranger's Mark* feature, provided you are trying to mark that individual creature. <br>
 You can only have one individual creature named this way at a time.
 (PHRASING?) <br>
+*You don't have to know a creature's name.
+As long as you and the GM know what individual you're referring to, it's all good.* <br>
 *NOTE: Having training means you can gain Advantage on any Skill where training is relevant.* <br>
-*Also, Ranger's Mark is a check that may be made directly against the chosen creature.
-This feature is meant to give it advantage*

 ### Level 5: Subclass Feature
 You gain the Level 5 Feature of your chosen Ranger Subclass. <br>